Prior To Arrival

 Bring the required items listed below from the “General List.”

 Please bring comfortable, casual clothes that you don’t mind getting dirty.
 LOMC is not responsible for lost or damaged items.
 We recommend not bringing new and/or expensive items.
 If possible, mark items with the camper’s name and pack as few bags as possible.

-Night Owl and Friendly Beasts Camps: See special lists at the bottom!
+Night Owl: See special list at the bottom!